 We recently had the opportunity to learn from three women and the approaches they use to help vulnerable children and their families.
 We attended two presentations by national thought leaders and “doers.”
 We want to share just a little of what we learned to encourage you to investigate these resources and explore whether or not these models – or aspects of these models – can work for your organization.

-Anne Mosle leads the Aspen Institute Ascend Fellowship bringing together pioneering leaders from across the country who are “piloting, help replicating, ambulance and scaling two-generation approaches, enabling them to share knowledge, coordinate their efforts, and translate groundbreaking ideas into action.”
+Anne Mosle leads the Aspen Institute Ascend Fellowship bringing together pioneering leaders from across the country who are “piloting, replicating, and scaling two-generation approaches, enabling them to share knowledge, coordinate their efforts, and translate groundbreaking ideas into action.”
 The two-generation approach looks at the whole family: children and their parent(s).
 When working with children, you need to work with their parent(s) as well.
 When working with adults you need to look at the needs of the children.
 The two-generation approach can be applied to programs, policies, systems, and research.
 It is in use across the country – and especially in Memphis.

 Dr. Raquel Hatter, Tennessee Commissioner of Human Services shared how the two-gen approach is being implemented across the state in addressing poverty.
 She believes in partnering with families and community organizations to better position families to create cycles of success.
 She is committed to transforming the human service sector and is an Ascend Fellow.